Get Approved for up to $35,000 in 3 minutes

 It makes good sense to check your mortgage options before even starting the process of looking for a new home.
 That way you’ll avoid any expensive surprises further down the line.

 The first thing to check is whether your existing mortgage is portable.
 Most, but not all, lenders in Canada offer the option.
-But it is very common to find that variable rate mortgages are not portable unless you switch to a fixed rate first (which may involve arrangement fees).
+However, it is very common to find that variable rate mortgages are not portable unless you switch to a fixed rate first (which may involve arrangement fees).

 Is Porting a Mortgage More Expensive?